BlockstreamResearch/bip-frost-dkg/README.md

 Our equality check protocol is inspired by the Goldwasser-Lindell echo broadcast [GW05] protocol.
 Crucially, it ensures that
-whenever some participant obtains a threshold public key as output of a successful DKG session, this honest participant will additionally obtain a transferable "success certificate", which can convince all other honest participants (ultimately at the time of a signing request) that the DKG has indeed been successful.
+whenever some participant obtains a threshold public key as output of a successful DKG session, this honest participant will additionally obtain a transferable success certificate, which can convince all other honest participants (ultimately at the time of a signing request) that the DKG session has indeed been successful.
-This is sufficient to exclude the bad scenario described in the previous section.
-(TODO)
+This is sufficient to exclude the catastrophic failure described in the previous section.
+Under the hood, a success certificate is simply a collection of signatures from all `n` signers.
+TODO This can be optimized using a multi-signature.

+TODO Call this restore instead of recovery?
-As an additional feature of ChillDKG, the state of any signing device can be fully recovered from a backup of a single secret per-device seed and the full public transcripts of all the DKG sessions in which the device was involved.
+As an additional feature of ChillDKG, the state of any signing device can be fully recovered from a backup of a single secret per-device seed, and of the (essential parts) of the public transcripts of all the DKG sessions in which the device was involved, including the success certificates.
+To simplify the interface, we combine the transcript data and the session certificate into a single byte string called the *recovery data*, which is common to all participants and does not need to be kept confidential.
+Recovering a device that has participated in a DKG session then requires just the device seed and the recovery data, the latter of which can be obtained from any cooperative participant (or the coordinator), or from an untrusted backup provider.

-ChillDKG thus incorporates solutions for both secure channels and broadcast, and simplifies backups in practice.
+In summary, ChillDKG incorporates solutions for both secure channels and broadcast, and simplifies backups in practice.

-In summary, ChillDKG fits a wide range of usage scenarios, and due to its low overhead, we recommend ChillDKG even for applications which already incorporate secure channels or an existing broadcast mechanism such as a BFT protocol.
+As a result, it fits a wide range of usage scenarios, and due to its low overhead, we recommend ChillDKG even for applications which already incorporate secure channels or an existing broadcast mechanism such as a BFT protocol.